 When a license is revoked, the provider cannot hold or reapply for another DHS license for five years after the revocation is final.
 A revocation is final the date it was issued if the provider does not appeal.
 If the provider appeals, the revocation is final when the commissioner issues a final order.
 Following the five-year period, the provider may reapply for a license.
 At that time, the application and information gathered in the application process are fully assessed to determine whether licensing requirements are met.

 Counties are responsible for monitoring in-home family child care, child foster care, adult foster care, and family adult day services.
-County child protection staff conduct the maltreatment investigations in these programs, and county licensors conduct the licensing reviews for these programs.
+County child protection staff conduct the maltreatment investigations in these programs (except for adult foster care), and county licensors conduct the licensing reviews for these programs.
 Counties are also responsible for investigating the physical plant of community residential settings.

 In an open investigation, all information related to the investigation is classified as confidential under Minnesota law.
 This means DHS (or the county licensor) cannot disclose any of the information related to the investigation.
 When DHS issues a temporary immediate suspension, DHS discloses general information as required by state data privacy laws.